All Things Adjectives

 If the adjectives have different meanings, don’t use a comma.

 5. Adjectives usually come just before the noun in a sentence.
-However, in some cases the adjective can follow the noun is a verb precedes it.
+However, in some cases adjectives can follow the noun if a verb precedes it.

 Here the adjective “bright” is at the end of the sentence, not before the noun, but follows the verb “is.”